kamil-rudnicki/personal-blog/_posts/2015-06-16-be-perfect.md

 A person can not be perfect at many things.
 You can not be perfect CEO, programmer, father, dancer, librarian, philospher at the same time.
 This is why work-life balance is a myth.
 But it is ok to be good at many things.
-This is part of beeing a human.
+This is part of being a human.